tracktwo/ppdefmodifier/README.md

 ## Why not use separate C# mods instead of this weird config file scheme?

-First because it's easier - see above.
+First because it's easier - you don't need VS or to know how to build a C# project, you just need a text editor.
 Downloading DLLs also has some risk and requires you to trust the author (or to read the source and rebuild the DLL yourself).
 This method requires only trusting the base mod and each actual change is just a text description.
 It also can help you make mods _like_ an existing one by changing values or related assets instead of having to wait for someone to build that mod.

 # Installation